Lilian Carpenter Streeter

 Lilian Carpenter Streeter (July 22, 1854 – March 29, 1935) was an American social reformer, organizational founder, clubwoman, and author.
 She founded the Concord Woman's Club, and the New Hampshire Federation of Woman's Clubs.
 Having lived in Concord, New Hampshire from 1877 till her death, she was active in every social, educational, and philanthropic movement that was brought to her notice, and her actions commanded the support and cooperation of other women.
-At the National Conference of Charities and Corrections, held in Baltimore, Maryland, 1915, Streeter gave a paper entitled, "The Relation of Mental Defect to the Neglected, Dependent, and Delinquent Children of New Hampshire", making her the first woman to give a paper of this kind at a national conference.
+At the National Conference of Charities and Correction, held in Baltimore, Maryland, 1915, Streeter gave a paper entitled, "The Relation of Mental Defect to the Neglected, Dependent, and Delinquent Children of New Hampshire", making her the first woman to give a paper of this kind at a national conference.
 Streeter's articles on social and charitable topics appeared in magazines of the day.

 Early life and education

 Lilian (sometimes spelled, "Lillian") Carpenter was born in Bath, New Hampshire, July 22, 1854.
 She was the daughter of Chief Justice Alonzo Philetus and Julia Rosanna (Goodall) Carpenter.
 She was the granddaughter of Rev. David Goodall, first minister of Littleton, New Hampshire.
 She was a descendant of William Carpenter, founder of Rehoboth, Massachusetts, and Col. Samuel Partridge, Chief Justice.
 Streeter had five siblings: Philip, Francis, Arthur, Edith, and Helen.

 Streeter was educated in public schools and at the St. Johnsbury Academy.
 She had private teachers for the study of music and languages.